Identification of hedonic equilibrium and nonseparable simultaneous equations: Introduction

 \subsubsection{Organization of the paper}

 The remainder of the paper is organized as follows.
 Section~ \ref{sec:model} sets the hedonic equilibrium framework out.
-Section~\ref {sec:univariate} gives an account of the main results on nonparametric identification of preferences in single attribute hedonic models, mostly drawn from \citeasnoun{EHN:2004} and \citeasnoun{HMN:2010}.
-Section~\ref {sec:multiple} is the main section of the paper and shows how these results and the shape restrictions that drive them can be extended to the case of multiple attribute hedonic equilibrium markets.
-The last section discusses future research directions.
-Proofs of the main results are relegated to the appendix, as are necessary background results on optimal transport theory and hedonic equilibrium theory.
-We classify assumptions according to their type and function.
-Assumptions~\ref{ass:ec} (equilibrium concept) and~\ref{ass:uh} (unobserved heterogeneity) refer to the model structure.
-Assumptions~\ref{ass:supp}, \ref{ass:supp2} and~\ref{ass:supp3} are nested regularity assumptions on the primitives of the model.
-Assumptions~\ref{ass:sm}, \ref{ass:lmu} and~\ref{ass:twist} are shape restrictions on the utility function, and Assumptions~\ref{ass:conv} and \ref{ass:zconv} are shape restrictions on the consumer potential, from Definition~\ref{def:potential}.
+Section~\ref {sec:univariate} gives a brief account of the methodology and main results on nonparametric identification of preferences in single attribute hedonic models, mostly drawn from \citet{EHN:2004} and \citet{HMN:2010}.
+Section~\ref {sec:multiple} shows how these results and the shape restrictions that drive them can be extended to the case of multiple attribute hedonic equilibrium markets.
+Section~\ref{sec:se} derives multivariate shape restrictions to identify nonseparable simultaneous equations models.
+The last section concludes.
+Proofs of the main results are relegated to the appendix, as are necessary background definitions and results on optimal transport theory and a list of our notational conventions.